-Quorum International also had a long distance plan in cooperation with MCI.
+Quorum also had a long distance plan in cooperation with MCI.

 Quorum also had mail order catalogs.

-One of the founders of Quorum International, Marty Matthews became President of Travel Dynamics, Inc.
+One of the founders of the company, Marty Matthews later became President of Travel Dynamics, Inc.

 This quote from a political article about Raymond Hung can make you think: Hung is also reported to have set up dozens of shell “front companies” offshore.
 These companies allegedly sell cheap Chinese products imported by Hung who declares bankruptcy, citing Chinese taxes on the imports.
 Hung, of course, splits the “taxes” with the Chinese government and returns to America to purchase hard assets such as real estate.